ghillb/clip-gitter/README.md

 - `--no-history`: Disable history mode (default: history mode enabled).
 - `--env-file` (Optional): Path to the `.env` file containing your GitHub credentials.
 - `--single-file`: Save all clipboard content to a single file named `clipboard.txt`.
 Each entry will be prepended with a timestamp and counter.
+- `--encryption-pw` (Optional): Password used to encrypt the clipboard content before saving.
+If provided, encryption is enabled.

 ### Examples